xtrm0/csd-blog/website/content/2021/kangaroo.md

 A write amplification of one is optimal, though often it is higher.
 For example, writing a 100-byte object to flash by itself has a write amplification of ~40x since flash has a minimum write granularity of 4KB.
+Flash has a limited number of times it can be rewritten before becoming unusable.
+Therefore, this significant write amplification wears out the flash device quickly, requiring the device to be replaced quickly.
 Since a log-structured cache buffers objects in DRAM, it can wait until it has enough objects to write them to flash efficiently.
 Thus, log-structured caches have close-to-optimal write amplification.